brianhorn/Tunerly/README.md

 </a>

-Tunerly is suited for tuning your Guitar, Bass or Ukulele to various different tunings.
+Tunerly is suited for tuning your Guitar, Bass, Ukulele or Cuatro to various different tunings.
 It also includes a chromatic tuner.
-Currently supported languages are: English, Finnish, German, Russian and Basque.
+Currently supported languages are: English, Finnish, German, Russian, Basque and Spanish.

 ## Screenshots